harryae/Networking-and-Automation/README.md

 # Networking-and-Automation
 Network Automation is a process by which a repeatable task can be successfully duplicated.
 Network Automation makes sense when a job needs to be repeated several times or consistently.
 The resources below are a great start to exploring the world of Networking and Automation.
+This list was created to serve as an all ecompassing list related to Network Automation.

 - [Community](#community)
 - [Events / Meetup](#events--meetup)